 One of the coolest and most centrally-oriented of these hotels is the Hotel C Stockholm.
 It's also part of the Ascend Hotel Collection and is home to ICEBAR, a 60-person bar where everything (including your glass and the bar itself) are sculpted from ice!

-The Ridgeline Hotel, Ascend Hotel Collection in Sorrento, Colorado
+The Ridgeline Hotel, Ascend Hotel Collection in Colorado

 While many of Choice's sweet spots lie overseas, there is a gem right here in the U.S. that members may want to take advantage of.
 Located just outside of Rocky Mountain National Park, The Ridgeline Hotel typically costs around $200 per night before tax.
-However, now through September 15, 2020, award nights at this hotel cost just 12,000 points per night—making it a steal on points!
+However, starting July 1, 2021, award nights cost just 8,000 points per night—making it a steal on points!

 Maximize Your Purchase